m-kupiec/compendium-javascript/README.md

 To avoid `SyntaxError`, `await` must be either:
 - placed in an `async` function
-- used at a module top level
+- used at a module top-level
 - wrapped into an anonymous `async` function

 ```js